act-rules/act-rules.github.io/_rules/table-header-cell-has-assigned-cells-d0f69e.md

 #### Failed Example 2

-This `th` element with `id` equal to "col2" does not have an assigned cell within the same `table` element because the `headers` attribute removes the cell association from its column.
+This `th` element with `id` equal to "col2" does not have an assigned non-empty cell within the same `table` element because the `headers` attribute removes the cell association from its column.

 ```html
 <table>